• Home

 Folding locks are the best type for securing two bikes at once

-But these things are easy with a folding bike lock.
-Just because of the way you can shape them.
-In fact, folding bike locks are probably the best type of lock for securing two bikes together.
+But these things are easy with a folding bike lock, because of the way you can shape them.
+In fact, folding bike locks are probably the best type of lock for securing two bikes together, or securing one bike away from standard bike racks.

 Folding locks are really compact